 She said he has asked for help from the Vermont chapter of the ACLU, which she said is looking into the matter but operates on limited funds.

 Udd some friends held a peaceful demonstration the final weekend of October to try to expose the tenant's alleged criminal acts.
-She said the demonstration may have seemed a bit radical but it was her last resort,
+She said the demonstration may have seemed a bit radical but it was her last resort, as Vermont Superior Court threw out the case she filed against the tenant because Udd didn't give the tenant enough warning on the eviction notice.

 She said the judge told her an extra three days must be granted as a grace period on a 14-day eviction notice.
 But Udd has a motion of hearing set for Thursday, Dec.
 6. She is now looking for a lawyer to work for her pro bono.